mplatnic/Mbot-install/README.md

 	Then connect the Arduino using the USB cable, switch on the board check that from the menu: "Tools" - "Board" is "Arduino-uno" and that port is selected.

-	Then from the menu "File" - "Examples" download a code a test it!!
+	Then from the menu "File" - "Examples" - "MakeBlockDrive" - "Me_DCMotor" choose the "DCMotorDriverTest" download a code a test it after you connected the 2 motors to M1 and M2 output on the Board!!